AT Supports for Storybooks

 - engage in professional development opportunities as a team and on an individual basis.

-The Autism Resource Team has purchased numerous resources through partnership with our Family and Educator Partnership as well as through generous grants from sources such as the Dubuque Racing Association.
+The Autism Resource Team has purchased numerous resources through partnership with our Family and Educator Partnership (FEP) as well as through generous grants from sources such as the Dubuque Racing Association.
+On our FEP page you'll find the information under the Community Resources for Families of Children with Disabilities tab.

 To find resources in the media library specific to autism and the evidence-based practices we support, search by title, author, or simply use the drop down feature in the subject index and choose "ARL."